esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/metadata.md

 For example, `author name`, `date created`, `date modified` and `file size` are examples of very basic metadata for a file.

 Metadata make finding and working with the data easier.
 Therefore, they are essential components in making your data FAIR.
-From a FAIR perspective, metadata are more important than your data, because metadata would always be openly available and they link research data and publications.
+One could argue that metadata are more important than your data.
+Without metadata, the data would be just numbers.
-Even if the original data are not available, it is extremely useful to track people, institutions or publications associated with the original research.
+But, without the original data, the metadata can still be useful to track people, institutions or publications associated with the original research.
+From a FAIR perspective, metadata would always be openly available.

 Metadata can be created manually, or by automated information processing and preferably according to a disciplinary standard.
 While data documentation is meant to be read and understood by humans, metadata are primarily meant to be processed by machines.